yvf/rust-ldap3/LDAP-primer.md

 3. The _filter_, an expression computed for all candidate entries, selecting those for which it evaluates to true.
-An empty filter is syntactically invalid, although some LDAP tools automatically substitute it with `(objectClass=*)`, meaning "an entry containing a non-empty `objectClass` attribute," which is all of them.
+An empty filter is syntactically invalid, although some LDAP tools automatically substitute it with `(objectClass=*)`, meaning "an entry containing a non-empty `objectClass` attribute," that is, all of them.

 4. The list of _attributes_ to retrieve from the matching entries.
 If none are specified, only the matching entry DNs are returned.
 The special name `*` means "all attributes," or more